Practice A New Meditation

 In a span of a few minutes, depending on how hyper-active the mind has been, the never ceasing cycle of “ARISING-CHASING-DEAD-ENDING-FALLING” goes on and on.
 However, when you focus some more, you will also notice that as your observation towards the mind gets more intense, the arising of thoughts gets slower too.
 Much like crystal of sugar settling down in a glass of water after a quick stir, observe this slowing down of thoughts.
 You will begin to be amused with this observation.

 This does not mean the mind has stopped taking on a next thought to launch another chase.
 Our observation has only slowed down the process.
 Now be attentive to observe further that between the passing of the previous thought and the arising of a new one, there exists a hair’s breadth of a gap that you might sense.
 A very fleeting one, but it does exist.
 It exists by itself in a pure, pristine, fresh, virgin and un-manipulated state.
 This is identified as the nature of our mind.

-With repeated practice of this simple method of generating awareness, it becomes easily possible to familiarise ourselves with our base mind, that is otherwise clouded by all sorts of delusions and defilements.
+With repeated practice of this simple method of generating awareness, it becomes easily possible to familiarize ourselves with our base mind, that is otherwise clouded by all sorts of delusions and defilements.